Sexual Health

 The terms STD (sexually transmitted disease) and STI (sexually transmitted infection) are often used inter

-change ably.
+ably.
 But do you know the difference?
 The term "STI" (sexually transmitted infection) is used to

-describe the presence of an infection in the body, which may or may not be accompanied by symptoms.
+presence of an infection in the body, which may or may not be accompanied by symptoms.
 The

 term "STD" (sexually transmitted diseases) on the other hand, describes an infection that has caused damage

-in a person's body-though, like sexually transmitted infections, an STD may or may not be accompanied by
+body-though, like sexually transmitted infections, an STD may or may not be accompanied by

 symptoms.
 STI is the broader of the two terms.
 All STDs are STis, though not all STis become STDs.